ablaamim/Piscine-Reloaded/README.md

 > - Ex26. int ft_count_if(char \*\*tab, int(\*f)(char\*)); Returns number of elements in the array that returns 1.
 > - Ex27.
 Write a program called ft_display_file that displays content of file passed in argument on STDOUT.
 Makefile with all/clean/fclean.
 Malloc FORBIDDEN.
 Errors display on STDERR.

-# Guide through problems, all explained!
+# Guide through problems, EXPLAINED!

 ## Exercise 00 : Oh yeah, mooore...